 What would you do if you discovered the army you served in was carelessly killing innocent civilians, and illegally torturing others?
 It’s a tough question.

-Chelsea Manning, formerly known as Bradley Manning, chose to reveal the truth to the whole world.
+Chelsea Manning chose to reveal the truth to the whole world.

 WikiLeaks, Tor, and defender of privacy

-Jacob Appelbaum has made a name of himself as the only American working for WikiLeaks, a vocal advocate of the Tor Project, and a controversial harassment scandal that cost him his career.
+Jacob Appelbaum has made a name for himself as the only American working for WikiLeaks, as a vocal advocate of the Tor Project, and for a controversial harassment scandal that cost him his career.

 Researcher and inventor